csci-185/spring2024/pages/_assignments/tutorial05.md

 Please read carefully: To turn in Tutorial 5, please link to all 3 tasks on your homepage.
 See Sarah's homepage to see an example of what your homepage should look like:
 * <a href="https://vanwars.github.io/csci185-coursework/" target="_blank">https://vanwars.github.io/csci185-coursework/</a>

-When you're done, paste the following links into the Moodle under the Tutorial 5 submission section:
+When you're done, paste a link to your **homepage** on GitHub pages into the Moodle under the Tutorial 5 submission section.

-1. A link to your **homepage** on GitHub pages, which should link to all 3 parts of this tutorial.
-2. A link to your GitHub **code repository** (where your code files are stored).